sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 <img src="assets/accounttypes19.png" width="800"/>

-For example notice that the `EMBED_PATH` value is what was generated in our Workbook.

-Also notice that we are using the `Sales_Managers` team that we created earlier.
+Notice that we are using the `Sales_Managers` team that we created earlier.

-The `email address` and `external userID` would normally be passed at runtime after a successful user login to the Parent Application, but we are just hard coding those values for demonstration.
+The `email address` and `external userID` would normally be passed (as variable parameters) at runtime, after a successful user login to the Parent Application, but we are just hard coding those values for demonstration.

 <aside class="negative">
 <strong>NOTE:</strong><br> Take care when pasting values into your embed-api.js to not remove any required syntax, add any spaces etcetera.
-A leading space in embed-api.js (for example an email address) will throw an error on page load.
+A leading space in embed-api.js (for example an email address) is likely to throw an error on page load.
 </aside>

 ### Start the Web Server
 You are now ready to start the Node.js Express web server.
 Use Terminal and navigate to the `sigma_secure_embed` folder where you just modified the two files.

-**Run the command from the folder where you stored the unzipped download:**
+**Make sure to run the command from the folder where you stored the unzipped download:**
 ```code
 supervisor embed-api.js
 ```

-If you get an error about port 3000 being used already (not typically) you can change the port value in the embed-api.js to use a different port.
+If you get an error about port 3000 being used already (not typical) you can change the port value in the embed-api.js to use a different port.
 That is configured in embed-api.js in section #3.
 You will also need to edit `index.html` for the new port on this line:

 <img src="assets/ae4.png" width="500"/>